- Areas of Study

 Dr. Lothar Stahl

-Instrumentation utilized by the department is modern and extensive.
-Major equipment includes a Bruker AVANCE 500 high-field superconducting nuclear magnetic resonance (NMR) spectrometer (with multinuclear solution capability), a Siemens P-4 single crystal X-ray diffractometer, a high resolution time of flight mass spectrometer (MS) with optional high performance liquid chromatography (HPLC), a number of gas chromatographs (GC) and GC/MS units, several FT-IR spectrometers, atomic absorption and emission spectrometers, thermogravimetric and differential scanning calorimeters, several UV-Vis and fluorescence spectrometers, a Jasco-J810 Spectropolarimeter, and numerous other specialized instruments used by individual faculty members and their students.
-In addition a number of imaging instruments are accessible in the Basic Sciences Imaging center in the Medical School at UND.
+Instrumentation utilized by the department is modern and extensive enabling externally funded high quality research.
+Major equipment includes a new ICAP-Q Inductively Coupled Plasma with Mass Spectrometer (ICP-MS), a Bruker AVANCE 500 high-field superconducting nuclear magnetic resonance (NMR) spectrometer (with multinuclear solution capability), a Siemens P-4 single crystal X-ray diffractometer, a Scanning electron microscope with energy dispersive X-ray spectroscopy (EDS) Hitachi SU8010, an Agilent high resolution time of flight mass spectrometer (MS) with optional high performance liquid chromatography (HPLC), a number of gas chromatographs (GC) and GC-MS instruments, several FT-IR spectrometers, flame absorption and ICP with mass spectrometer, UV-Vis and fluorescence spectrometers, a Jasco-J810 Spectropolarimeter, and numerous other specialized instruments used by individual faculty members and their students.

 The department operates a variety of computational platforms, ranging from PC to mainframe, to address varied needs.
 For word processing and communications, graduate students and faculty have 24-hour access to departmental computer labs housing 20 up to date PCs and Macintoshes with laser printers.
 For research, the Department maintains several SGI (Silicon Graphics) workstations, two SGI Origin Servers, and four Compaq/DEC Alpha workstations (two are powerful XP1000s).
 A growing number of high-0end PCs are also configured to run Linux, or are dual boot machines that function as workstations as needed.